hayderab/Group_18_finalProject_InteRobotic/README.md

-# Group_18_finalProject_InteRobotic
+# Group_18_finalProject_InteRobotic - University of Birmingham
-Intelligent Robotic Group 18 Final Project
+This is our final project for the Intelligent Robotic module.
+The aim of the project was to apply the MDP technique in order for the robot to find the shortest path in the maze and reach the terminal state.

 ## How to run
 1. Copy and place the "_maze_robot_package_" folder at: _'/home/'$USER'/catkin_ws/src'_